Digital-Contraptions-Imaginarium/oa-runner/README.md

 QR codes are generated using Shim Sangmin's *qrcode.js* library, available at [https://github.com/davidshimjs/qrcodejs](https://github.com/davidshimjs/qrcodejs) and included in this repository for convenience.
 It is copyright (c) Shim Sangmin (davidshimjs) and licensed under the terms of the MIT licence.

-The project uses many other Open Source libraries that are referenced in the [*package.json*]([package.json]) file but not distributed within this repository.
+The project uses many other Open Source libraries that are referenced in the [HTML template for the survey forms](lib/html/index.html) and in the [*package.json*]([package.json]) file but not distributed within this repository.

 All other code is copyright (c) 2014 Digital Contraptions Imaginarium Ltd. and licensed under the terms of the [MIT licence](LICENCE.md).